kkieffer/jCircularGauges/README.md

 ## Getting Started

-Build and Run using Maven
+Build and Run using Maven:  "mvn package"

-### Prerequisites
+Navigate to the "target" directory

+Run: java -cp classes:test-classes com.github.kkieffer.jcirculargauges.JCompassDemo
+Run: java -cp classes:test-classes com.github.kkieffer.jcirculargauges.JArtificialHorizonDemo

-Only the Java JRE.
-No other packages required
+Only the Java JRE 1.8 is required.
+No other dependencies are needed.

 ## Demo